 TFC Title Loans has been helping customers with Car Title Loans since 1994.
 We assess the values of our customers cars in order to determine their car loan.
 While we don’t sell cars, we want our customers to get the best prices for their cars when they decide to sell them.
-Here are some guidelines to follow when selling your car.
+Here’s how to sell a car:

 Before you try to sell your car, figure out the type of market you are going into.
 It will depend on your car versus the demand.